nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

     ```
     "CKB (Bitcoin Layer) transaction: 0x" + hex(signing message hash)
     ```
   In this way, it can show message on wallets(e.g. UniSat, OKX) nicely.

+  It supports three types of BTC addresses: Native segwit (P2WPKH), Nested segwit (P2SH-P2WPKH), and Legacy (P2PKH).
+A 20-byte hash can be decoded from a BTC address using bech32m/bech32 or base58.
+This hash exactly corresponds to the auth content.
+Note that the Taproot (P2TR) address is not supported.

 * 0x05: It follows the unlocking method used by dogecoin.
 The signing message hash is converted as following: